Pharmacy Research UK

 • All UK registered pharmacists and pharmacy technicians

-• Principal Investigator and host organization must be UK-based
+• Principal Investigator and host organisation must be UK-based

 • International collaborators welcome as co-applicants